fosshostorg/policy/README.md

         4.  any other public body, such as
             1.  applicable law enforcement,
             2.  where and as may be prudent and advisable.
-3. Empower and Support ("provide")
+3. Empower and Support every Free and Open Source Software project ("provide")
     1. Our mission is to offer hosting to FOSS projects and communities, ("tenants", "applicants"), and
     2.  we act at our own discretion, for example including
         1.  making any offer of hosting, and